Cirrus Aircraft: 2000s

 On 28 June 2007 the Cirrus Vision SF50 single-engine light jet was unveiled (then known simply as "The-Jet").
-At the 2007 EAA AirVenture Oshkosh airshow, the company unveiled the Cirrus SRS light sport aircraft.
+At the 2007 EAA AirVenture Oshkosh airshow, the company unveiled the Cirrus SR Sport (also called the SRS) light-sport aircraft.
 A version of the B&F Fk14 Polaris, the type never entered production for Cirrus.
 In December 2007 Arcapita stated that it was looking to sell its share of the company.
 Cirrus indicated at the time of the announcement that this was expected as Arcapita was considered a medium-term investor.

 The Jet took its first flight on 3 July 2008.
-In September 2008, the global sale slump in piston-engined aircraft impacted the company and it laid off 100 workers, or 8% of its workforce.
-This included 79 people at the main plant in Duluth, Minnesota and 29 employees at the composite construction plant in Grand Forks, North Dakota.
+In September 2008, the global sale slump in piston-engined aircraft led the company to lay off 100 workers, or 8% of its workforce.
+This included 79 people at the main plant in Duluth, Minnesota, and 29 employees at the composite construction plant in Grand Forks, North Dakota.
 After this round of lay-offs Cirrus had 1,230 employees remaining.
 Company COO Brent Wouters stated that the lay-offs were due to "not selling as many airplanes as we'd hoped to this year."